-Around 60% of product managers are eligible to receive some type of equity like stock options or restricted stock units.
-While stock options were once offered the promise of a big payoff when an IPO or an acquisition occurred, the reality is that the days of hitting the stock option lotto are gone.
-A great piece in Medium by Angel List — The Liquidation Preference Effect -Your Equity Could Be Worth Millions — Or Nothing does a great job of describing the reality of equity compensation in today’s market.
+Around 60% of product managers are eligible to receive some type of equity, like stock options or restricted stock units.
+The reality is that the days of hitting the stock option lotto are gone.
+Check out The Liquidation Preference Effect -Your Equity Could Be Worth Millions — Or Nothing.
+It does a great job of describing the reality of equity compensation in today’s market.

 Some other challenges for product manager incentive compensation include: